xorgxx/NeoxDashBoardBundle/readme.md

   composer require xorgxx/neox-dashboard-bundle
 ````

-**NOTE:** _You need to have Symfony 6|7 installed and configured, along with Stimulus ^3.0,
+**NOTE:** _You need to have Symfony 6|7 installed and configured, along with Messenger, Stimulus,
-Bootstrap ^5.0, SweetAlert2 ^11.0, UX Turbo ^2.0, and UX LiveComponent ^2.0.
+Bootstrap, SweetAlert2, UX Turbo, and UX LiveComponent.
 You may need to use [ symfony composer dump-autoload ] to reload autoloading_

 ## Run commands CLI Symfony
 ````